lambdacasserole/zero-width-js/README.md

 You'll obtain mypage.html which will show an alert, but try finding the alert code in the source!

+## Purpose
+This proof-of-concept has been put together as a supplement to [my blog post](https://blog.sauljohnson.com/you-will-pwn-yourself-with-your-own-clipboard) for the purpose of raising awareness of the dangers of copying and pasting code from the internet that might contain hidden malicious code.
+This research tool should not be abused, even though it can't do anything you couldn't just do using find/replace in [Notepad++](https://notepad-plus-plus.org/) and a free online ASCII to binary converter [like this one](https://www.binaryhexconverter.com/ascii-text-to-binary-converter).

 ## But Why, Though?
 I've done a little bit of a write-up [on my blog](https://blog.sauljohnson.com/you-will-pwn-yourself-with-your-own-clipboard) about this to highlight why copying and pasting code from the internet isn't a great idea.
 If you come across code on the internet, without careful examination it's entirely possible to end up pasting 'invisble' malware into your projects.